Tigxy/Pomodoro/README.md

 # Pomodoro
-A pomodoro implementation that still needs quite some work to be useful
+A quick and dirty pomodore implementation that still requires quite some work

 ToDo's:
  - enable configuration of the different times